The International Arbitration Review: United Kingdom - England & Wales

 iii Investor–state disputes

-The Convention on the Settlement of Disputes between States and Nationals of Other States 1965 came into force in the United Kingdom on 18 January 1967.79 The United Kingdom also ratified the Energy Charter Treaty 1994 (ECT) on 16 December 1997.80 In addition, the United Kingdom is currently party to 103 bilateral investment treaties (BITs).81
+The Convention on the Settlement of Investment Disputes between States and Nationals of Other States 1965 (ICSID Convention) came into force in the United Kingdom on 18 January 1967.84 The United Kingdom also ratified the Energy Charter Treaty 1994 (ECT) on 13 December 1996.85 In addition, the United Kingdom is currently party to 110 bilateral investment treaties (BITs).86

-Practically, the decision may incentivise EU investors to structure their investments through non-EU companies in order to maintain investment treaty protections.
+Practically, the Achmea decision may incentivise EU investors to structure their investments through non-EU companies to maintain investment treaty protections.
 In addition, the uncertainty of the scope of the decision may make non-EU arbitral seats more popular.
-Therefore, if Brexit goes ahead, Achmea may have a positive effect for the United Kingdom and arbitrations in London.
+In light of Brexit, Achmea may therefore have a positive effect for the United Kingdom and arbitrations seated in London.

 Outlook and conclusions

-With the coming into force of the 2014 LCIA Rules, and its guidance on emergency procedures subsequently issued in 2015, the LCIA has one of the most innovative and up-to-date sets of institutional rules.
-The 2014 LCIA Rules contain a range of innovative mechanisms such as emergency arbitration and consolidation that can be used to support the arbitral process.
+With the coming into force of the 2020 LCIA Rules, and its guidance on emergency procedures issued in 2015, the LCIA has one of the most innovative and up-to-date sets of institutional rules.
+The 2020 LCIA Rules contain a range of innovative mechanisms such as emergency arbitration, consolidation and 'early determination' orders that can be used to support the arbitral process.

-1 Duncan Speller is a partner and Tim Benham-Mirando is a graduate lawyer at Wilmer Cutler Pickering Hale and Dorr LLP.
-The information in this chapter was accurate as at June 2019.
+1 Duncan Speller is a partner and Mark Feldner is an associate at Wilmer Cutler Pickering Hale and Dorr LLP.

 2 There are three distinct jurisdictions in the United Kingdom, each of which has its own court system and laws.
 England and Wales together comprise a single jurisdiction; the other two are Scotland and Northern Ireland.